mahmoudelfeelig/Gems/abilities.md

 This doc is player-facing and lists what each gem does, plus the default balancing values from `config/gems/balance.json`.

+## Trust & ownership

+- Trust is one-way: being on another player’s trust list does not imply they are on yours.
+Trusted players can still damage or debuff you (PVP always allowed); trust only controls ally-targeted effects.

+## Gem ownership

+- Each gem item is tagged to its owner.
+If that owner dies, all of their gem items (even if dropped or stashed) are reclaimed and the owner respawns with the same gem at **-1 energy** (min 0).
+- If someone else activates your gem item, you die, lose 2 max hearts (no heart item drops), and your gem resets to level 1 (or stays at 0/1); the activator keeps the gem but gains no hearts or energy.
+- You can hold multiple gem items (even ones owned by others) but can only activate one gem at a time.
+- Gem trading items only trade your currently active gem; other held gems stay untouched.

 ## Keybinds (default)

 - **Ability cast**: hold `Gems Modifier` (default: Left Alt) + press a hotbar number key (`1..9`).